squ4r00t/squ4r00t.github.io/content/htb/ctf/index.md

 +++
 title = "HTB - CTF"
 date = "2025-04-30T00:00:00+00:00"
+tags = ["htb", "linux", "insane", "ldap_injection", "stoken", "otp_bypass", "7z_privesc"]
-tags = ["ctf", "htb", "ldap", "ldap injection", "otp", "otp generation", "cron", "7z", "7zip"] description = "Writeup for the 'Insane' rated machine: CTF"
+description = "Writeup for the 'Insane' rated machine: CTF"
 +++

- > CTF is an insane difficulty Linux box with a web application using LDAP based authentication.
+CTF is an insane difficulty Linux box with a web application using LDAP based authentication.
 The application is vulnerable to LDAP injection but due to character blacklisting the payloads need to be double URL encoded.
 After enumeration, a token string is found, which is obtained using boolean injection.
 Using the token an OTP can be generated, which allows for execution of commands.
 After establishing a foothold, a cron can be exploited to gain sensitive information.

 ## Port Scan Results